IT solutions are either utilized as a service or procured from third-party vendors by organizations of all types and sizes.

 1. Make sure that everyone comprehends the purpose of SLAs:

-It is highly important that all stakeholders involved in establishing, negotiating, implementing, managing, and using the SLAs fully understand how they are defined, what is their purpose, and how their success can be measured.
+All stakeholders involved in establishing, negotiating, implementing, managing, and using SLAs must fully understand how they are defined, their purpose, and how their success is measured.

 2. Establish realistic and achievable SLAs: